MatthieuLPro/meal_planning/README.md

-# What is Meal planning?
+# What is Easy Meal?

-Meal Planner is a small application that randomly generates your meal list for the week.
+Easy Meal is a small application that randomly generates your meal list for the week.

 # How to use it